E1leenn/finalchallenge/README.md

 The VNC session should start, and you should see your Raspberry Pi desktop.
 ![](images/vnc_viewer_local_4.png)

+To start coding, click on the raspberry pi logo and under Programming, look for Thonny Python IDE and click on it.

 # Setting Up The GUI
 To create a tkinter GUI, we need to import the tkinter library.